chen-bowen/Data_Science_Portfolio/README.md

 **Description:**

 In this project, I built a data transformation - machine learning pipeline that is capable to curate the class of the messages.
 The pipeline is eventually built into a flask application.
-The project notebook could be found below
+The project include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.The project notebook could be found below

 [Project Notebook: ETL](http://nbviewer.jupyter.org/github/chenbowen184/Data_Science_Portfolio/blob/master/Project%205%20-%20Disaster%20Response%20Pipeline/ETL%20Pipeline%20Preparation.ipynb)